summa-dev/summa-solvency/backend/README.md

 and pass the path to the file to the `Snapshot::new` method.

-Furthermore, the `generate_proof_of_solvency` method requires to fetch data about the balances of the wallets of the CEX.
-This data is fetched using the Covalent API.
-In order to use this method, you need to create an `.env` file and store the `COVALENT_API_KEY` there.
-You can get an API key at https://www.covalenthq.com/platform/.
+Furthermore, the `generate_proof_of_solvency` method requires to fetch data about the balances of the wallets of the CEX. the default node url is `http://localhost:8545`.

 ## Usage